Maptitude GISDK Help

 Example 2

-You can program this step-by-step geocoding process by specifying which method to use in the "LocateView" macro, by passing a first argument that specifies which step to use:
+You can program this geocoding process by specifying which method to use in the LocateView macro.
+The method is selected by passing a first argument that defines the method to be executed.

 result = geocoder.LocateView("method_name|method_number",...)